EricDarve/me343-cme216-winter-2021/Homework/HW6/HW6 Questions.md

 The data file `data.txt` is a $(N_T+1)\times 2$ matrix, where the first and the second columns are $u_1(t)$ and $u_2(t)$ respectively.

 {:start="11"}
-1. Use these data to do inverse modeling and report the values $a, b$ and $c$.
+1. Use these data to do inverse modeling and report the values $a, b$, and $c$.
 We do not provide a starter code intentionally, but the forward computation codes in `Case2D/starter.jl` and neural-network-based inverse modeling codes in `Case1D/starter3.jl` will be helpful.

 Hint: